t-scott/Tutorials/JUPYTER_HOW_TO_Make_a_jupyter_notebook_on_ACCRE.md

-# !!!!!!!!!!!!!!!!!
-NOTES              !!!!!!!!!!!!!!!!!!!!
+# !!!!!
+NOTES     !!!!
-# Post-conda commercialization, only conda-forge and bioconda remain free (not the "defaults" channel)
+- **Post-conda commercialization, only conda-forge and bioconda remain free (not the "defaults" channel)**

-#
-# You can see what channels you have currently set in your condarc (like a .bashrc but for conda) with the command:
+- You can see what channels you have currently set in your condarc (like a .bashrc but for conda) with the command:
-#      conda config --show channels
+    > conda config --show channels

-#
-# To avoid using the default channel by mistake, you can run the following code:
+- To avoid using the default channel by mistake, you can run the following code:
-#      conda config --remove channels defaults
+    > conda config --remove channels defaults

-#
-# You can also manually look at your config file and even edit it like a bash config file.
+-  You can also manually look at your config file and even edit it like a bash config file.
-# It should be located by default in your home folder: ~/.condarc
+  - It should be located by default in your home folder: ~/.condarc=
-# !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!